-The syntax of Dutch gapping Hans Broekhuis Meertens Institute, Amsterdam
+Hans Broekhuis Meertens Institute, Amsterdam

-Abstract: This article takes as its point of departure Neijt's (1979) claim that gapping is a rule of syntax with properties also found in wh-movement constructions.
+Abstract: This article takes as it point of departure Neijt's (1979) claim that gapping is a rule of syntax with properties also found in wh-movement constructions.
 I will refine this proposal by concluding that gapping remnants are A'-moved into the clause-initial position (SpecCP) and/or the specifiers of functional projections such as TopP, FocP and NegP found in the middle field of the clause.
-I will further show that this approach sheds new light on various problems (such as the distribution of modal and polarity particles) not satisfactorily solved in earlier analyses.
+I will further show that this approach sheds new light on various problems not satisfactorily solved in earlier analyses.